TACC/gateways19-hpc-in-the-cloud/block2/intro-to-abaco.md

-# Intro to Abaco
+# Lecture: Intro to Abaco

 ### What is Abaco?

 Abaco is an NSF-funded web service and distributed computing platform providing functions-as-a-service (FaaS) to the research computing community.
 Abaco implements functions using the Actor Model of concurrent computation.
 In Abaco, each actor is associated with a Docker image, and actor containers are executed in response to messages posted to their inbox which itself is given by a URI exposed over HTTP.

 Full documentation is available on ReadTheDocs: https://abaco.readthedocs.io